-The Clean Water Technology Lab – CLEWATEC, a Helmholtz Innovation Lab located at Helmholtz-Zentrum Dresden-Rossendorf, is an interface between research and industry where new ideas for sustainable water treatment are continuously tested and developed into breakthrough technological applications.
+The Clean Water Technology Lab – CLEWATEC is a Helmholtz Innovation Lab located at the Department of Experimental Thermal Fluid Dynamics at Helmholtz-Zentrum Dresden-Rossendorf.
+CLEWATEC is an interface between research and industry where new ideas for sustainable water treatment are continuously tested and developed into breakthrough technological applications.

 Disruptive innovations for the water sector